brunocbarbosa/next_level_week/api/README.md

 - knex
 - sqlite3
 - cors
+- multer
+- celebrate

 ## TYPESCRIPT
 The Typescript package is the first package to install, without it, you'll cannot run Typescript applications, to begin, you need to create a Typescript config file, just write in terminal `npx tsc --init`, to create `tsconfig.json`.

 ## TS-NODE
 After install Typescript package, you have to install this package, with it you can run NodeJs applications created with Typescript, to install tap `npm install ts-node -D` in terminal, -D is important, it serves for uses the packages only in develop mode.

 To run the application just tap `npx ts-node "index path"`, npx because without it, you'll have to  write all the path.

 ## TS-NODE-DEV
 This package will be observing all your alterations in the API, and will restart it ever you save it, so you don't have to restart manually, to install the dependence write in terminal `npm install ts-node-dev -D`, -D because you only use it in develop mode.

 To start the api just write in terminal `npx ts-node-dev "index path"`.

 You can include a script in package.json, to simplify, you don't have to write npx, just like this example:

     "scripts": {